Gareth's Profile

 Profile

-He has been fortunate to work within professional rugby union for most of that time with professional teams the Ospreys and Glasgow Warriors and has consulted with Bath Rugby and the Welsh Rugby Union and for 9-years worked with the Scottish Rugby Union Men’s National Team.
-He has also worked Six Nations Championships and Autumn Series since 2014 and Rugby World Cups 2015 & 2019.
+I have been fortunate to work within professional rugby union for most of that time with the Ospreys and Glasgow Warriors, have consulted with Bath Rugby and the Welsh Rugby Union, and for 9-years worked with the Scottish Rugby Union Men’s National Team.
+I have also worked with the Six Nations Championships and Autumn Series since 2014 and Rugby World Cups 2015 & 2019.

-Outside rugby, Gareth has worked within professional Golf, Tennis and Cricket, including the 2019 Cricket 20/20 World Cup with South Africa.
+Outside rugby, I have worked within professional Golf, Tennis and Cricket, including the 2019 Cricket 20/20 World Cup with South Africa.
 Most recently I have been part of the Medical Team for Team Scotland at the Commonwealth Games on Gold Coast 2018 and Birmingham 2022.

 Teaching